Strong Convergence to the Mean-Field Limit of A Finite Agent Equilibrium: Strong Convergence to the Mean-Field Limit

 \subsection{Stability of the market price for the heterogeneous agents}

-Suppose that the $N$ agents have the common discount parameter $\del$ and the common rate of the trading fee $\Lambda$ to be paid to the securities exchange.
+Suppose that the $N$ agents have the common discount parameter $b$ and the common rate of the trading fee $\Lambda$ to be paid to the securities exchange.
 Instead of the homogeneous agents, we now consider the case where the agents have different cost functions and different order-flow from their clients; $(l_i,\sigma_i^0, \sigma_i, \ol{f}_i, \ol{g}_i), 1\leq i\leq N$.
-It is interesting to study the condition under which the heterogeneous market converges to the MFG limit.
-From a practical perspective, it is also important to know how accurately we can approximate the market price by $\vp^{\rm MFG}$.
+Except the overall structure assumed in $(\ref{eq-cost-functions})$, the cost functions $(\ol{f}_i, \ol{g}_i)$ can be changed freely as long as they satisfy the convexity as well as the monotonicity conditions uniformly.
+This is clear contrast to the existing literature where one can change only the risk-tolerance coefficient, such as $\gamma^i$ in $\displaystyle \exp\Bigl(-\frac{x}{\gamma^i}\Bigr)$ of the exponential utility function, for example.